 Otherwise, I suggest you start the process of obtaining your Canadian driver’s license as soon as possible.
 Another benefit of having a valid driver’s license is that it can also be used as an official piece of Canadian identification when necessary.

 As I mentioned before, the process of getting a driving license in Canada depends on the province where you reside and on your driving background.
 In general, you will have to pass a written exam that tests your knowledge of rules and signs, pass the vision test, and pass one or two driving tests.
-I’m going to talk about it in greater detail below so bear with me.
+I’m going to talk about it in greater detail below.
+So bear with me.

 Driving experience